 What we love: What really matters to children is feeling accepted for who they truly are, and this book exemplifies that completely.

-Things to know: Vanessa Ford wrote this book with the help of her transgender son, JR. We love “own voices” stories like this!
+Things to know: Authors Vanessa and JR have a transgender son and we love “own voices” stories like this!

 - Best for ages 4-8